 Ways to Improve Social Wellness

 Build intimate connections: work to build close relationships with the people who love and care for you and will be there when needed.
-This is typically family or long term friends
+This is typically family or long-term friends

 Build relational connections: this is the connections with people you see regularly like coworkers or classmates and are more of acquaintances typically.
 Doing this will improve your feeling of belonging and connecting.
-You can do this by finding things in common with them or create little traditions like drinking coffee together or eating lunch with them.
+You can do this by finding things in common with them or creating little traditions like drinking coffee together or eating lunch with them.

-Build collective connections: these relations are typically built with people who share the same views or people in your community with similar interests, like clubs in high school or community programs that a group of people participate in that share common interests
+Build collective connections: these relations are typically built with people who share the same views or people in your community with similar interests, like clubs in high school or community programs that a group of people participates in that share common interests

 Ideas to meet new people and improve relationships

-- Join facebook groups and connect with others
+- Join Facebook groups and connect with others

 - Go out to places like coffee shops